nicolerodriguezsmc/module9b-profile/README.md

 - How to use useState to add interactivity

 ## Challenges
-I ran into a small issue with commenting inside JSX, but I fixed it by using the proper `{/* comment */}` syntax.
+I ran into a small issue with commenting inside JSX, but I fixed it by using the proper {/* comment */} syntax.
+Otherwise, I had to really parse through the styling code from the other assignment in order to understand what each section did so I could implement it into my code.

 ## Screenshot
 _Add your screenshot here once you take one._